Find Trade Colleges

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 300,000 jobs in the United States for Amusement or Recreation Attendant.
+In the United States, there were 300,000 jobs for Amusement or Recreation Attendant in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 27,900 new jobs for Amusement or Recreation Attendant by 2026.
-The BLS estimates 73,200 yearly job openings in this field.
+There will be an estimated 73,200 positions for Amusement or Recreation Attendant per year.

 undefined